conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/artifactory/artifactory_ce_cpp.rst

 For versions older than Artifactory 7.77 it was possible to run it with other installation methods, like downloading installers from `Download Page <https://conan.io/downloads.html>`_.
-Those installers can be unzipped, then Artifactory can be lanuched by double clicking the ``artifactory.bat`` on Windows or ``artifactory.sh`` script in the *app/bin* subfolder, depending on the OS.
+Those installers can be unzipped, then Artifactory can be launched by double clicking the ``artifactory.bat`` on Windows or ``artifactory.sh`` script in the *app/bin* subfolder, depending on the OS.

 Once Artifactory has started, navigate to the default URL `http://localhost:8081`, where